Upcoming Programs & Events

 Location: Olander Park, Nederhouser Community Hall, 6930 Sylvania Ave., Sylvania, OH

-Speaker: Karen Menard
+Speaker: Karen Menard, Metroparks Toledo

 Join Karen Menard of Metroparks Toledo to experience a virtual trip to the forest floor in search of northwest Ohio’s native, wild ephemeral blooms.
 The natural history of species, pollinator connections, and information on flowering times and locations will be shared in this presentation showcasing the beauty and splendor of our local, spring wildflower communities.